The Era of Hyper Personalization: Redefining Customer Experience

 • Engine for suggesting the next best action or recommendation

-• Personalised or adaptable pricing
+• Personalized or adaptable pricing

 Cost reduction: